 Once multiple community proposals have completed step 1, the ICG will conduct an assessment to determine [these are taken directly from our charter]:

-Compatability and interoperability – Do the proposals work together?
+Compatibility and interoperability – Do the proposals work together?
 Do they suggest any arrangements that are not compatible with each other?

+[Does this also cover identifying 'gaps' and/or 'overlaps'?]

 Accountability – Do the proposals together include sufficient independent accountability mechanisms for running the IANA function?

-If the proposals pass both of these checks, the ICG should publicly document the fact that the propoals are ready to move on to step 3.
+If the proposals pass both of these checks, the ICG should publicly document the fact that the proposals are ready to move on to step 3.
 If not, the ICG should convey the outstanding issues back to the operational communities as necessary and suggest a timeline for the communities to respond.

 [Questions for ICG consideration in this step: